-Our annual effective income tax rate improved to 31.7% of income for fiscal 2007 compared to 38.4% of income for fiscal 2006.
-This decrease is based upon a number of factors including: certification for work performed on the development of our new offices that qualifies for certain one-time federal tax incentives; the execution of certain related reorganization efforts and the relief of certain valuation allowances related to net operating loss carry-forwards of our wholly owned foreign subsidiaries.
+Our annual effective income tax rate improved slightly to 31.6% of income for fiscal 2008 compared to 31.7% of income for fiscal 2007.
+These favorable rates are based upon a number of factors including: certification for work performed on the development of our new offices that qualified for certain one-time federal tax incentives; the execution of certain related reorganization efforts in fiscal 2008 and 2007 as well as the relief of certain valuation allowances related to net operating loss carry-forwards of our wholly owned foreign subsidiaries in fiscal 2007.